-- TDSB and TLC staff are exploring the potential redevelopment of the Eglinton Jr. PS site in partnership with a developer. - A Request for Proposals was sent to the adjacent landowners (developers). - The potential redevelopment of the site could unlock an opportunity to create new pupil places.
+- TDSB and TLC staff are exploring the potential redevelopment of the Eglinton Jr. PS site. - A partnership with a developer (Bazis) is being pursued. - The replacement school will be constructed within a mixed-use development - The future redevelopment of the site will unlock an opportunity to create over 500 new pupil places.